mikedilger/mosaic-spec/docs/human_readable_content.md

 The payload MUST be a valid UTF-8 encoded string.

-Any part of the intended content that is meant to have machine-readable meaning must not be in the payload, but instead specified in a content segment tag, which indicates the kind of content, the character (not byte) offset into the payload where this content should be rendered, and the value of the content.
+Any part of the intended content that is meant to have machine-readable meaning MUST NOT be in the payload, but instead specified in a content segment tag, which indicates the kind of content, the character (not byte) offset into the payload where this content SHOULD be rendered, and the value of the content.
 Multiple kinds of content segment tags are defined including:

 * [Content Segment: User Mention](core_tags.md#content-segment-user-mention) for things like `@user`.